Learning Abroad Center

 • Program combines classroom teaching, local field studies, and study tours in Denmark and Europe

-• Students can enroll in courses like European Business Strategy: Case Studies, Sustainable Food: Production and Consumption, or Innovation and Entrepreneurship in Europe, and sign up for electives like International Marketing and Branding, Social Entrepreneurship, Sustainable Business Strategy, and Digital Media in Marketing
+• You can enroll in courses like European Business Strategy: Case Studies, Sustainable Food: Production and Consumption, or Innovation and Entrepreneurship in Europe, and sign up for electives like International Marketing and Branding, Social Entrepreneurship, Sustainable Business Strategy, and Digital Media in Marketing

 France